NU-CEM/Group_wiki/Software/GPUMD_NEP/README.md

 6. `dump_thermo` - `100000` dumps thermo file every 1000 steps (all useful thermodynamic quantities are here)
 7. `run` - (units of fs) `50000000` (this is 50 ns)

-## Creating `.xyz` files for MD simulations

-- Make sure every geometry file in a conventional unit cell -- which means it should have orthogonal lattice vectors otherwise you tend to model weird cells.
-- Run [the Python script](`write_xyz.py`) to generate a supercell of the desired size and export as a `.xyz`.
-- [Sample conventional file](./BaZrS3_conventional.in) and the [resulting file](./model.xyz) in `.xyz` formatare provided.

-## To add

-- [ ] DFT input files for geometry relaxations and total energy single-point calculations (HSE06 and pbesol)
-- [ ] Guidelines on ensuring the k-point density is consistent
+# Training a NEP model with FHI-aims

-## FHI-aims total energies for training a NEP model, and comparison with NEP output
+## FHI-aims total energies for training a NEP model (or comparing against a NEP prediction)

 NEP requires formation energies which are not automatically printed in the outfiles for fhi-aims.
 To convert from total energy to formation energy there is a script.
 CAUTION this is a hacky script which will overwrite your outfile, so use it on a copy!!
 This only works with ASE prior to June 2024.
 Oh yes, it only for Ba-Zr-S. This is open source software, baby.

+# Calorine for extracting predictions from a NEP model

-## Calculating total energies and forces using an existing NEP model
+## Predicting total energies and forces

 - Calorine has functionality for extracting total energies and forces from NEP model
 - this does not need GPU to run, it can be run on e.g. young head nodes.